Skip to Content

 • Hard water: mineral buildup can reduce spray-arm flow, restrict drains, and make “doesn’t clean” problems look like a major failure.

-In other words: if the dishwasher is “acting old,” a quick maintenance check plus an accurate diagnosis can prevent replacing a machine that only needed cleaning and a minor part.
+In other words, if the dishwasher is “acting old,” a quick maintenance check plus an accurate diagnosis can prevent replacing a machine that only needed cleaning and a minor part.

 7) Safety and leak concerns

 Beacon’s friendly technicians in yellow can inspect your dishwasher, identify the root cause, and give you an honest estimate for repair.
-That way, you can compare the repair cost to current replacement options and make a confident decision — without guessing.
+That way, you can compare the repair cost to current replacement options and make a confident decision without guessing.

 Request service or call (352) 726-7530.

-If you decide it’s time for a new dishwasher, visit the Dishwasher Buying Guide Help Center and explore:
+For more buying help, visit the Dishwasher Buying Guide Help Center and explore:

 Local Help